 Tummy time:

 Lay your baby on the tummy even for a brief time in the supervised period of the day.
-Pressure on the tummy helps release the trapped gas in the stomach, one of the most suspected causes of colic.
+Pressure on the tummy helps release the trapped gas in the stomach, one of the most suspected causes of baby’s colic.
 For this you can use tummy time water mat and tummy time pillow.

 Soothing motions: